top of page

 Marvel Vs. Capcom 2: New Age of Heroes for Arcades

-It's competing for best fighting game of all time.
-They literally put everything they had into it, down to the last sprite.
+It's in competition for the best fighting game of all time.
+They literally put everything they had into it, right down to the last sprite.
 It's broken as hell with tons of infinites and unbalanced characters, but somehow it all just adds to the hype.
+That soundtrack is completely unhinged.

 Release: Feb 24, 2000